 - Nausea, dizziness

 - Frequent colds

 - Procrastinating or neglecting responsibilities

 - Using alcohol, cigarettes, or drugs to relax

 - Nervous habits (e.g. nail biting, pacing)

 However stress is effecting you, you need to learn to identify it and manage it.
 Once your body becomes conditioned to respond a certain way, it’s hard to change that response.
-By rewiring your brain and heart and nervous system, you can hack your stress response, becoming far more resilient, with more energy to use adapting to positive stress.
+Rewiring your brain and heart and nervous system hacks your stress response allowing you to become far more resilient with more energy to use adapting to positive stress.

 Here are my top ways to simultaneously reduce your exposure to stress, and improve your stress handling abilities.

 The Top Six Ways To Reduce & Manage Stress

 This is the most basic and easiest way to reduce your stress level.
 It sounds simple, but many people don’t practice it enough.
 To me, this means spending time with my kids, cooking, climbing mountains, talking with my wife, or even biohacking.
 I’ll cover this more later in the series, but for new realize that it’s common for adults to forget to spend time having fun.
 Family and career considerations – and the ever-present email waiting for replies – can suck the fun out of life.
 It’s your job to schedule fun time the same way you schedule meetings.